Smithsonian/dpo-packrat/docs/content/user-tasks/workflows/_index.md

 5. When appears occur, a summary is displayed here

 ### Download Generation
-Packrat makes use of Cook's si-generate-downloads recipe to create versions of models optimized for download, which are then included with scene packages that are [published to EDAN](../publishing).
+Packrat makes use of Cook's si-generate-downloads recipe to create versions of models optimized for download, which are then included with Scene packages that are [published to EDAN](../publishing).